 A conducive work atmosphere will contribute to improving the performance of lecturers.
 This factor is also an important element of their job satisfaction.
 In this study, the researchers focus on the dominant elements that create a conducive work atmosphere.
 The first is the communication among the lecturers and between lecturers and their leaders, such as the Chair of the Study Program, Directors, and the Secretaries of the Graduate School, and finally the communication with students.
 The second is giving support in carrying out the work of lecturers in implementing the "Tri Dharma".
 The third is extending the appreciation to lecturers in both financial and non-financial terms.
-As many as 50% of the respondents' stated that the work atmosphere was quite conducive, 43.8% stated that the work atmosphere was lacking.
+As many as 50% of the respondents' stated that the work atmosphere was quite conducive, 43.8% stated that the work atmosphere was very conducive, and the remaining 6.2% stated that the work atmosphere was lacking.